jacob-sha/IEH-predictions/PA-02-Canada-Hashrate-Prosperity-EN.md

 ## Metadata

 - **Prediction ID:** PA-02
+- **Title:** Canada’s Nonlinear Economic Prosperity under the Compute-Energy-Infrastructure Center
-- **Title:** Canada Compute-centered Prosperity
+- **Legacy Title:** Canada Compute-centered Prosperity
 - **Language:** English
 - **Date Created:** 2026-06-21
-- **Date Updated:** 2026-07-04
+- **Date Updated:** 2026-07
 - **Status:** Active
 - **Prediction Type:** Macro-economic and geopolitical mid-to-long-term prediction
 - **Estimated Verification Window:** 2028–2040

+- **Primary IEH Corollaries:**
+  - C06-SPP — Super Prosperity Phase (SPP) and the Material Basis of Pre-ASI Civilizational Reconstruction

+- **Supporting IEH Corollaries:**
+  - C07-ASI — Autonomy of Silicon-based Intelligence (ASI)
+  - C12-GOV — Pre-ASI Governance Reconstruction

 - **Related IEH Corollaries:**
+  - C10-HIEN — Human Informational Ecological Niche (HIEN)

+- **Legacy Corollary References:**
   - Corollary VI — Super Prosperity Phase (SPP)
   - Corollary VII — Autonomy of Silicon-based Intelligence (ASI)
   - Corollary X — Human Informational Ecological Niche (HIEN)

 - **Related IEH Concepts:**
   - Information Existence
+  - Information Existence Right (IER)
   - silicon-based intelligence
+  - Pre-ASI
+  - Super Prosperity Phase (SPP)
+  - Material Basis
+  - Compute-Energy-Infrastructure Center
+  - High-Speed Input-Output Positive Feedback Loop
+  - Physical Closure Threshold
+  - energy-compute coupling
   - compute-centered infrastructure
-  - energy-compute coupling
   - infrastructure topology
-  - Super Prosperity Phase
   - physical embodiment of AI
   - human informational ecological niche

 ---

+## Publication Boundary Note

+This file is an archival prediction record in the IEH Predictions repository.
+It is not a submitted article, opinion essay, media article, pitch letter, or complete case analysis.

+The purpose of this prediction archive is to record the theoretical mapping between PA-02 and C06-SPP, including the prediction statement, verification criteria, falsification conditions, exclusion conditions, and evidence log.

+Future submission articles based on this topic should use a new title, a new opening, a new narrative structure, different case selection, a different argument sequence, and publication-specific style.

+This archive should not be treated as the direct English manuscript of any future submitted article.

+---

 ## 1. Prediction Statement

-This prediction record proposes that as the underlying logic of the global economy gradually shifts from a human-demand-centered structure toward a compute-centered or energy-compute-coupled structure, Canada’s long-perceived population disadvantage may undergo a structural revaluation during the physical embodiment of silicon-based intelligence.
+This prediction record proposes that as the underlying logic of the global economy gradually expands from a human-demand-centered structure toward a Compute-Energy-Infrastructure Center, Canada’s long-perceived population disadvantage may undergo a structural revaluation during the physical embodiment of silicon-based intelligence.

 In traditional economic frameworks, Canada’s relatively small population, low labor density, and limited domestic market size have often been viewed as constraints on growth.
-However, as silicon-based intelligence continues to expand its Information Existence, the key constraints on economic growth may gradually shift away from population size, labor time, and consumer market scale toward the following physical factors:
+However, in the Pre-ASI stage described by C06-SPP, the key constraints on economic growth may gradually expand from population size, labor time, and consumer market scale toward the following physical factors:

 - low-cost, stable, and long-term scalable energy;
 - land suitable for large-scale data centers and compute infrastructure;